TomHilder/wakeflow/paper/paper.md

 Detecting newly formed planets embedded in their disk is a challenging problem in the field of planet formation.
 A major area of progress in recent years is the detection of planets by the gravitationally induced disturbance in their host disks.
-This disturbance manifests as a deviation in velocity from the bulk flow which may be measured through the Doppler shift of molecular lines [e.g. @Perez:2015; @Pinte:2018].
+This disturbance, caused by the planet wake, manifests as a deviation in velocity from the bulk flow which may be measured through the Doppler shift of molecular lines [e.g. @Perez:2015; @Pinte:2018].
 Such kinematic observations have been accurately reproduced through 3D fluid simulations of the planet-disk interaction, allowing for the inference of planet and disk properties [@Pinte:2018; @Pinte:2019].
 However, such studies are computationally very expensive.

 `Wakeflow` eases this computational cost by applying the theory of planet wake generation and propagation [@Goldreich:1979; @Goodman:2001; @Rafikov:2002; @Bollati:2021]